leinad5991/Simplex3D/README.md

 # Simplex3D
-3D Simplex method with maya vi
+3D Simplex method with maya vi on python